 4. In-app Purchases Model

-You may decide to keep your application free for download, and still look for strategies of earning money with it—try the in-app purchases model for such an approach.
+You may decide to keep your application free for download and still look for strategies for earning money with it—try the in-app purchases model for such an approach.

 This app monetization model is particularly useful for games (power-ups, extra lives, or in-game currency), but can also be seen in dating apps (more visible profiles, enhanced options) and other categories.